yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/create-deployments/async-replication-platform.md

    ![Create Replication](/images/yp/asynch-replication-333.png)

-   Note that even though index tables are not displayed, their replication is set up if the main table is selected for replication.
+   Note that even though index tables are not displayed in the YugabyteDB Anywhere UI, the replication is automatically restarted for them if it is restarted for the main table.
+If a new index table is created after the replication has been set up, this index table is automatically included in the replication configuration.

    See [About the table selection](#about-the-table-selection) for additional information.